G Phrygian Scale

 - G Phrygian Dominant (Phrygian with a major 3rd)

-- G Natural Minor (Aeolian)
+- G minor

 - G Locrian

-- E♭ Major (parent scale)
+- E♭ major (parent scale)

 G Phrygian Scale FAQs